Kelechi-Okorie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 5-sign.c - prints sign of a number
-File 6-abs.c - computes the absolute value of an integer File 7-print_last_digit.c - prints last digit of a number
+File 6-abs.c - computes the absolute value of an integer File 7-print_last_digit.c - prints last digit of a number File 8-24_hours.c - prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59